GGarv/Healthopedia/README.md

 **Running the Project**

 Open the `healthopedia_backend folder`, then run all the `end.ipynb` notebook to launch the server to fetch the model on feed.

-Note: this is important without it the respnses will not be generated on the website.(its the same reason why prompt generation is not showing in [https://healthopedia.vercel.app/](https://healthopedia.vercel.app/) since versel is unable to fetch the model server)
+Note: this is important without it the respnses will not be generated on the website.(its the same reason why prompt generation is not showing in [https://healthopedia.vercel.app/](https://healthopedia.vercel.app/)  on github since vercel is unable to fetch the model server)

 ```bash
 npm run dev